-United States.
-Immediate relatives and specific family members of a U.S. citizen or LPR may be eligible for an immigration visa if they meet the
+Immediate relatives and specific family members of a U.S. citizen or lawful

+permanent resident (LPR) may be eligible for an immigration visa if they

-Citizens.
-This process can be consular based or done at the local
+citizens or LPRs.
+This process can be consular-based or done at the local

 USCIS office as an adjustment of status case within the United States.
-The process

 Eligibility for this

-type of immigration is based on the applicant’s relationship with the U.S. Permanent Resident
+type of immigration is based on the applicant’s relationship with the U.S. permanent

-Contact Sarah S. Rama, ESQ, LL.M. to discuss the appropriate visa and
+Contact Sarah S. Rama, ESQ., LL.M. to discuss the appropriate visa and

-family preference category that applies to your immediate relative and the best
+family preference category that applies to your immediate relative and

 Qualifying for Adjustment of Status